godzilla-reject/Mage-Metal_Backup/General Rules/Character Mechanics Overview.md

 >> [!metadata|right] *Expertise Perk: Light Armor Specialist*
 >> *When you become an Expert in this Proficiency, you gain the following benefits.*
 >>
 >> Increase the Toughness bonus from Infiltrator armor you wear by 1.
+Additionally, while wearing Infiltrator armor, you gain an equipment bonus to **Reflex** skills equal to the *base* Toughness bonus of your armor.
 >
 >> [!metadata|right] *Masterful Perk: Agile Step*
 >>*When you become a Master in this Proficiency, you gain the following benefits.*
 >>
 >> Increase the Toughness bonus from Infiltrator armor you wear by 1.
 Additionally, you gain a +2 *untyped* bonus to Speed while unarmored or wearing Infiltrator armor.
 >
->> [!metadata|right] *Legendary Perk: Walk on the Winds*
+>> [!metadata|right] *Legendary Perk: Perfect Evasion*
 >> *When you become a Legend in this Proficiency, you gain the following benefits.*
 >>
 >> Increase the Toughness bonus from Infiltrator armor you wear by 1.
-Additionally
+Additionally, the first [[Dodge]] check you make each turn automatically succeeds.
 >

 ^059684